caulai/Mo17_genome_assembly/README.md

 # Mo17_genome_assembly

-The custome codes in Mo17 paper
+The primary custom codes used in Mo17 genome assembly